FilSys: What Are The Financial Implications Of A National ID System?

 How will it impact your banking experience?

-Identification is a plays an important role in managing your finances through your bank account.
+Identification plays an important role in managing your finances through your bank account.
 When you pay using your credit card, establishments will ask for a valid ID before running your card to charge you.
 When you do a transaction in a bank, you’ll need various IDs to verify your identity.
 With a more streamlined process of verifying a person’s identity through the FilSys, the experience will be more seamless.

 1. Prevention against identity theft and fraud